 Another thing to mention is we played around with the limiting release settings, opting for a slower release on warm and cosy, and a faster release on loud & proud.

-The reason being, that loud and proud needs to react quickly to transients as it is doing the main work of the limiting, whereas warm & cosy is there for colour.
+The reason is, that loud and proud needs to react quickly to transients as it is doing the main work of the limiting, whereas warm & cosy is there for colour.

 We don't want the release too long so it ruins the dynamics of the track and makes it sound a mess.